yapweijun1996/AI-Agent-Microsoft-Excel-Editor/development.md

 # Excel Web Application - Development Plan

+## Current Prototype

+The repository currently contains a standalone `index.html` file that implements a basic spreadsheet editor in vanilla JavaScript.
+It supports adding or removing rows and columns, importing or exporting CSV/XLSX files, basic formula evaluation, and a small self-test routine.
+This document outlines how to evolve that prototype into a full-featured application.

 ## 1. Project Overview

 This document outlines a comprehensive plan for rebuilding the Excel web application.
 The goal is to create a modern, feature-rich, and scalable spreadsheet application using a modern technology stack and best practices.